 Named in honor of Karl Landsteiner, the Viennese discoverer of blood groups, the CeMM Landsteiner Lecture is given annually since 2007.
 The speakers, carefully selected by the faculty at CeMM, are prominent scientists whose molecular research are deemed to have had a significant impact on medicine.
-The lecture aims at the wider scientific community as well as the general public.
-From 2007 to 2018 the lecture was held in the stunning 18th century frescoed festive hall of the Austrian Academy of Sciences, where once Haydn and Beethoven conducted premieres of their work.
+The lecture targets both the scientific community and the general public.
+From 2007 to 2018, and from 2023 onwards, the lecture is held in the stunning 18th-century frescoed festive hall of the Austrian Academy of Sciences, where Haydn and Beethoven once held premieres of their work.

-Karl Landsteiner (1868–1943) was born in Vienna, Austria and earned his medical degree at the University of Vienna in 1891.
-He received the Nobel Prize in Physiology or Medicine for discovering “individual differences in human blood”, which was the title of his Nobel lecture, held on December 11th, 1930.
+Karl Landsteiner (1868–1943) was born in Vienna, Austria, and received his medical degree from the University of Vienna in 1891.
+He was awarded the Nobel Prize in Physiology or Medicine for discovering “individual differences in human blood”, which was the title of his Nobel lecture, held on 11 December 1930.
 In that lecture, he described the four different types of human blood, or blood groups, and discussed the therapeutic applications of this discovery.
 Today, it is easy to see the broad implications of his work within diverse fi elds of medicine and biology.
 In recognition of his achievements, Landsteiner’s portrait adorned the one thousand shilling banknote in Austria, up until the introduction of the Euro.